(Frequently Asked Questions)

 Q: Why do I see ads on some of your pages, yet you say you do not have any ads?

 A: You must be referring to the poll results page, counter pages, or perhaps the search results page.
 Those pages do not belong to me, but to the service providers themselves, and they are the ones providing the ads and the ones receiving the compensation for the ads.
 I have always provided this web site as a public service, and always will continue to do so.
 I get no financial compensation whatsoever from it, nor do I expect any.
-If ads do offend you, then I suggest you get an ad blocker add-on for your browser.
-I have found Ad-shield to be the best of the batch and it is completely freeware.
-Check my Useful Non-Ham Info links for more info on this great piece of software.
-I use it all the time here and never see any kind of advertising on any web sites I visit.
-All I see at most is a blank area where the ad would normally show up.
+If ads do offend you, then I suggest you get some sort of an ad blocker add-on for your browser.
+Try a Bing search for ad blockers.

 Q: Will electronic QSL'S kill the QSL card?